 Mother to Miles '17 and 5th grader Parker, Kathleen spends her spare time living the life of a domestic diva: cooking, baking, watching the kids play sports, and obsessing over the bluebirds in the backyard.
 Bucket list accomplishments include three marathons, the Mount Washington Road Race, and skydiving.
 What's next?

 Director of Financial Aid / Admission Associate

 Claire joined Derryfield in 2007, coming from a background that includes college admission office work, restaurant management, property and casualty insurance, and most recently twelve years at American Cancer Society working in administration, special event management and community organization.
 She remains an active volunteer with Making Strides Against Breast Cancer, especially the Derryfield team.

-You'll find her responding to all inquiries about The Derryfield School, greeting visitors and facilitating student day visits, and coordinating department events (the ice cream socials being her favorite).
+You'll find her responding to all inquiries about The Derryfield School, greeting visitors, facilitating student day visits, and coordinating department events (the ice cream socials being her favorite).
 She has a strong affinity for the Creative Arts department as a quilter, jewelry designer, and former member of various vocal groups.
-Her most amazing experience came this past March, chaperoning the Habitat for Humanity trip to West Virginia for twenty three students.
+Her most amazing DS experience came in March of 2012, chaperoning the Habitat for Humanity trip to West Virginia for twenty-three students.

-Claire and her husband of twenty-eight years, Craig, live nearby and when not at home tending their gardens and working on home improvement projects, are on the road.
-Their favorite destinations are Illinois and Wisconsin to see their two children and three grandchildren, and the Maine coast.
+Claire and her husband, Craig, live nearby and when not at home tending their gardens and working on home improvement projects, are on the road.
+Their favorite destinations are Illinois and Wisconsin--to see their two children and four grandchildren--and the Maine coast.